JKasCode/lenny-python/README.md

 So far Lenny is kind of useless because you need to know the answer to your question for Lenny to learn.

-### 0.3.3 updates:
+### 0.3.4 updates:
- - Cleaned up some code and made things more efficient
- - `help` and `services` inputs now have the same formatting as the main input
+ - Commands now have the option to have arguments
- - Moved all command functions into one file to save space
- - Fixed a so far unknown bug regarding service toggling
+ - Cleaner commands dictionary
+ - New command: `/cmds` which opens the /help command but jumps to commands

 ### Using Lenny
  1. Clone this repository